 I recently attended an SCBWI (Society of Children’s Book Writers and Illustrators) Conference in Austin, where I had the opportunity to receive a portfolio review from Kristen Nobles, the art director of Candlewick Publishing.

 I was thrown for a loop when it was review time.
-In my previous portfolio review experiences the art directors have looked through my portfolio and then given me their opinion afterwards, however Kristen asked me to flip through it and tell her about the images.
+In my previous portfolio review experiences the art directors have looked through my portfolio and then given me their opinion afterward, however, Kristen asked me to flip through it and tell her about the images.

-Lesson learned: Be prepared to speak about your illustrations and story is key, illustrations that has a story resonate more.
+Lesson learned: Be prepared to speak about your illustrations and story is key, illustrations that have a story resonate more.